cisco/lal-build-manager/SPEC.md

 - dependencies in `INPUT` were built using the correct environment

 `lal build` normally guards on this command.

+An optional `--simple` or `-s` can be passed to `lal verify` to not check for global dependencies and a flat dependency tree.

 #### lal configure [defaults]
 Sets up a default config with a set of pre-configured defaults from a seperately supplied file with default values: